MechaResearch/MechaPwn/README.md

 * BOOT original PS2 discs all regions as well as PS2 Masterdiscs from all region by skipping the logo check (for example by loading a disc using ulaunchelf)

-* BOOT PS1 disc originals and backups from the console's original region (NTSC-J and PAL consoles)
+* NTSC-J and PAL consoles: BOOT PS1 disc originals from the console's original region

-* BOOT PS1 disc originals and backups from all regions (NTSC-U and ASIA (non NTSC-J) units only)
+* NTSC-U and ASIA (non NTSC-J) consoles: BOOT PS1 disc originals from all regions